A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal temporal scale-space representations that also obey temporal scale covariance

-Figure~\ref{fig-temp-smooth} shows the result of smoothing a synthetic temporal signal with the time-causal limit kernel for different values of the temporal scale parameter $\tau$.
-As can be seen from the graphs, the signal is gradually smoothed from finer to coarser temporal scales, here clearly seen in the way that higher frequencies are suppressed before lower frequencies.
-In addition, the temporal delay increases from finer to coarser temporal scales, here seen in terms of different temporal offsets regarding the temporal moments at which the temporal peaks appear.
+Figure~\ref{fig-temp-brown-smooth} shows the result of smoothing two synthetic temporal signals with the time-causal limit kernel for different values of the temporal scale parameter $\tau$.
+As can be seen from the graphs, the signal is gradually smoothed from finer to coarser temporal scales, here clearly seen in the way that finer-scale structures are suppressed before coarser-scale structures in the left column and that higher frequencies are suppressed before lower frequencies in the right column.
+In addition, the temporal delay increases from finer to coarser temporal scales, here seen in terms of different temporal offsets regarding the temporal moments at which the temporal peaks occur.

-When using a comparably large value of the distribution parameter $c$ as used in this figure, the temporal delay will be comparably low, which is a preferable property when needing to respond fast in a time-critical context.
-When using lower values of the distribution parameter, the temporal delay at a given temporal scale will be longer, which is a preferable property if you want to use the temporal scale-space representations as temporal memory buffers, with the coarser temporal scale representations then constituting memories of what has happened further in the past.
+When using a comparably large value of the distribution parameter $c$, as used in this figure, the temporal delay will be comparably low, which is a preferable property when needing to respond fast in a time-critical context.
+When using lower values of the distribution parameter, the temporal delay at a given temporal scale will be longer, which may be a preferable property if you want to use the temporal scale-space representations as temporal memory buffers, with the coarser temporal scale representations then constituting memories of what has happened further in the past.

+Figure~\ref{fig-ill-temp-sc-cov} gives an experimental illustration of the temporal scale covariant property of the time-causal limit kernel.
+Here, a synthetic signal generated from a simulated Wiener process has been rescaled by a temporal rescaling factor $S = 2$.
+From these two input signals, temporal scale-space representations have then been computed at the matching temporal scale levels $\sqrt{\tau} = 128$ and $\sqrt{\tau'} = 256$.
+Due to the temporal scale covariance property, these temporal scale-space representations are then also related by the same temporal scaling factor $S = 2$.

+Figure~\ref{fig-ill-temp-sc-cov-diff} gives an illustration of the equality between the two different ways of computing the representation in the upper right corner from the signal in the lower left corner in Figure~\ref{fig-ill-temp-sc-cov}, using either a clockwise orientation or a counterclockwise orientation in the corresponding commutative diagram in Figure~\ref{fig-comm-diag-temp-sc-transf}.
+As can be seen from the visualization, the results are essentially indistinguishable, showing that a good numerical approximation of temporal scale covariance can also be achieved in a discrete implementation (to be described further in Section~\ref{sec-comp-impl-disc-signals}).